 Trevor has taught a variety of academic courses for graduate students, mid-career adults, military veterans, undergraduates, and high-school students.
-Currently he teaches science writing at the University of Helsinki.
+Currently he teaches literary science journalism and scientific writing at the University of Helsinki.
 He has also served as an adjunct professor in the graduate program in creative writing in the School of the Arts at Columbia University in New York City, where he advised master's-degree students, evaluated thesis projects, and taught literary science writing.
 As a lecturer in the graduate program in science and medical journalism at Boston University, he taught a master's-degree course on reporting and writing narrative.
 In addition, he has been a full-time course program co-director and lecturer in the Undergraduate Writing Program in the Department of English at Columbia University, where he taught several versions of the university's core-curriculum undergraduate writing course on a variety of themes, including American Studies and Gender & Sexuality Studies.
 He has also taught nonfiction writing at the Key West Literary Seminar and been a visiting writer in the MFA program at the University of Memphis, a lecturer at The New School, and a faculty member at Brooklyn Friends School, where he taught East Asian history and languages.
 More details below.

 Trevor teaches workshop versions of his most popular courses; for more information, please visit the Workshops page.